-In September, 1998 the Registrant entered into separate agreements on the Lobo 6 and Lobo 8 properties in Zacatecas State, Mexico with Minerales Noranda S.A. de C.V., a subsidiary of Noranda Minerals Inc., whereby Noranda can earn up to a 70% interest in each property over a 6-year period by making a schedule of cash payments, stock investments, and work commitments.
-For further information see ITEM 4D.
+In September 1998, Canarc entered into separate agreements on the Lobo 6 and Lobo 8 properties in Zacatecas State, Mexico, with Minerales Noranda S.A. de C.V., a subsidiary of Noranda Minerals Inc. ("Noranda"), whereby Noranda can earn up to a 70% interest in each property over a 6-year period by making a schedule of cash payments, stock investments, and work commitments.

-In November, 1998 the Registrant entered into an agreement on the Lobo 7 property in Zacatecas State, Mexico with Minerales Noranda S.A. de C.V., a subsidiary of Noranda Minerals Inc. Noranda carried out some preliminary work and eventually dropped its interest in the property.
+In November 1998, Canarc entered into an agreement on the Lobo 7 property in Zacatecas State, Mexico, with Minerales Noranda S.A. de C.V., a subsidiary of Noranda.
+Noranda carried out some preliminary work and eventually dropped its interest in the property.